Automatic chemical design using a data-driven continuous representation of molecules: Conclusion

 We propose a new family of methods for exploring chemical space based on continuous encodings of molecules.
 These methods eliminate the need to hand-build libraries of compounds and allow a new type of directed gradient-based search through chemical space.
-We observed high fidelity and optimization ability when training with diverse representative data and less so with machine-generated combinatorial libraries.
+We observed high fidelity in reconstruction, the ability to capture characteristic features of a molecular training set into the generative model, good predictive power when training jointly an autoencoder and a predictor, and the ability to perform model-based optimization of molecules in the smoothed latent space.

 There are several avenues for further improvement of this approach to molecular design.
 In this work, we used a text-based molecular encoding, but using a graph-based autoencoder would have several advantages.
 Forcing the decoder to produce valid SMILES strings makes the learning problem unnecessarily hard since the decoder must also implicitly learn which strings are valid SMILES.
 An autoencoder that directly outputs molecular graphs is appealing since it could explicitly address issues of graph isomorphism and the problem of strings that do not correspond to valid molecular graphs.
 Building an encoder which takes in molecular graphs is straightforward through the use of off-the-shelf molecular fingerprinting methods, such as ECFP\cite{ECFP2010} or a continuously-parameterized variant of ECFP such as neural molecular fingerprints.\cite{duvenaud2015convolutional} However, building a neural network which can output arbitrary graphs is an open problem.
+Further extensions of this work to use a explicitly defined grammar for SMILES instead of forcing the model to learn one\cite{kusner2017grammar} or to actively learn valid sequences\cite{Janz2017} are underway, as also is the application of adversarial networks for this task.\cite{guimaraes2017objective, Sanchez-Lengeling2017}

-Both in the case of drug-like molecules and in OLED, the autoencoder sometimes produced molecules that are formally valid as graphs but contain moieties that are not desirable because of stability or synthetic constraints.
+The autoencoder sometimes produced molecules that are formally valid as graphs but contain moieties that are not desirable because of stability or synthetic constraints.
 Examples are acid chlorides, anhydrides, cyclopentadienes, aziridines, enamines, hemiaminals, enol ethers, cyclobutadiene, and cycloheptatriene.
-Thus, the objective function to be optimized needs to capture as many desirable traits as possible and balance them to ensure that the optimizer focuses on genuinely desirable compounds.
+One option is to train the autoencoder with to predict properties related to steric constraints of other structural constraints.
+In general, the objective function to be optimized needs to capture as many desirable traits as possible and balance them to ensure that the optimizer focuses on genuinely desirable compounds.